Cornea and Contact Lenses

-Pacific Eye Trends – Forest Grove and Portland
+Pacific Eye Clinics – Forest Grove and Portland

 The resident primarily provides patient care in the Therapeutic Contact Lens Clinic at each site.
 The Therapeutic Contact Lens Service was established in our Forest Grove clinic in August 2006 and the Portland clinic in August 2007.
-These clinics are staffed by the contact lens resident, Chief of Contact Lens Services, Dr. Matthew Lampa; Dr. Beth Kinoshita, Professor Patrick Caroline and Professor Mark Andre.
+These clinics are staffed by the contact lens resident, Chief of Contact Lens Services, Dr. Mari Fujimoto, Dr. Matthew Lampa; Dr. Beth Kinoshita, and Professor Patrick Caroline.
 This tertiary referral center offers the unique opportunity to serve a high volume of patients in need of medically necessary contact lenses.
 Fitting opportunities for and exposure to anterior segment conditions include keratoconus, penetrating keratoplasty, post-refractive surgery, aphakia, aniridia, as well as prosthetic contact lenses and orthokeratology.
 The resident gains experience in medical billing for therapeutic contact lens prescribing.

 Veterans Administration Portland Health Care System (VAPORHCS)

 The VAPORHCS hospital serves the veterans of Northern Oregon and Southwest Washington in a hospital based setting.
 Contact lens opportunities at this clinic include post-trauma, aphakia, penetrating keratoplasty fittings, high refractive error and other conditions unique to a largely elderly, male population.
 Management of ocular disease opportunities includes diabetic retinopathy, macular degeneration, glaucoma, and anterior and posterior segment anomalies.
 The resident provides direct patient care in the contact lens clinic one half day per week and serves as an advising co-resident with the fellow VAPORHCS residents in the contact lens clinic.
 This exposure to anterior and posterior segment ocular diseases provides the resident with the invaluable experience of primary care and ocular disease co-management with other optometric specialties and ophthalmology.
 The resident’s day at the VA coincides with VAMC corneal specialist ophthalmology fellow schedule.

 Candidates must earn the degree of Doctor of Optometry from a school or college of optometry accredited by the Accreditation Council on Optometric Education prior to the starting date of the residency program.